 Ashakiran Hospital - Semen Analysis and Cryopreservation in Pune

 Cryopreservation is a process where cells, whole tissues or any other substances susceptible to damage caused by chemical reactivity or time are preserved by cooling to sub-zero temperature.
-Semen cryopreservation is a process to preserve sperm cells.
-Cryopreservation of tissues began with the freezing of Fowl sperms, which during the year 1957 was cryopreserved by a team of scientists in the UK.
-The process was applied to humans during 1950 with pregnancies obtained after insemination of frozen sperm.
+Semen cryopreservation is a process to protect sperm cells.
+Cryopreservation tissues began the freezing Fowl sperms during 1957, cryopreserved by a team of scientists in the UK.
+The method was applied to humans during 1950 with pregnancies obtained after insemination of frozen Sperm.
 Cryopreservation of spermatozoa is at present, the most valuable and used way to preserve reproductive function in men undergoing gonadotoxic treatment such as chemo- or radiotherapies.

-4 The principle involved is the prevention of intracellular ice crystal formation and optimal dehydration of the cells.
+4 The principle involved in the prevention of intracellular ice crystal formation and optimal dehydration of the cells.
 For this, a large variety of glycerol and non – glycerol-based cryoprotectants have been used.
-Cryoprotectants act by decreasing the freezing point of a solution by increasing the number of salts and solutes present in the liquid phase of the sample, thereby decreasing ice formation within the spermatozoa.
+Cryoprotectants act by decreasing the solution’s freezing point by increasing the number of salts and solutes present in the liquid phase of the sample, thereby decreasing ice formation within the spermatozoa.

-The human uterus is considered as the best natural incubator for inseminated semen samples.
-Therefore most of the clinicians believe in inseminating semen samples immediately after thawing.
-This is because they fear that if the sample is kept in the in vitro conditions for a long time, the sperms might lose their functional capacity.
+5 The human uterus is considered the best natural incubator for inseminated semen samples, and therefore most clinicians believe in inseminating semen samples immediately after thawing.
+They fear that if the sample is kept in in-vitro conditions for a long time, the sperms might lose their functional capacity.